TTJailbreak/I.D.A./README.md

 YES THIS IS A NEW GITHUB REPOSITORY (DON'T FREAK OUT!)
 Removed the old one cause, yeah.

-IDA is InDev Devolpement Accessories
+IDA is InDev Development Accessories
 Of course after beta stages it will be just D.A.
 (I need to think of a better name XD)
 Anyways this package is currently in BETA 2.4.5